 United Methodist Church Welcomes Job Seekers

-Unemployment in the U.S. is not a new concern for families.
+Unemployment in the U.S. is a major concern for some families.
 Several United Methodist churches have had programs for decades that reach out to job seekers.
 In 2011, we profiled one that has grown to host hundreds of people each month.
 Meet some of the volunteers, the seekers, and the now happily-employed folks who have experienced the job networking ministry at Roswell UMC near Atlanta.

 (Locator: Roswell, Georgia)